Ember days: Ordination of clergy

 The rule that ordination of clergy should take place in the Ember weeks was set in documents traditionally associated with Pope Gelasius I (492–496), the pontificate of Archbishop Ecgbert of York, A.D.
-732 - 766, and referred to as a canonical rule in a capitulary of Charlemagne.
+732–766, and referred to as a canonical rule in a capitulary of Charlemagne.
 It was finally established as a law of the church in the pontificate of Pope Gregory VII, ca 1085.

 However, why Ember Saturdays are traditionally associated with ordinations (other than episcopal ones) is unclear.
 By the time of at the penultimate Code of Canon Law (1917), major orders could also be conferred on the Saturday preceding Passion Sunday, and on the Easter Vigil; for grave reasons, on Sundays and holy days of obligation; and, for minor orders, even without grave reason, on all Sundays and double feasts, which included most saints' feasts and thus the great majority of the calendar.

 Present Roman Catholic canon law (1983) prefers them to be conferred on Sundays and holy days of obligation, but allows them for pastoral reason on any day.
 In practice the use of Saturdays, though not necessarily Ember Saturdays, still prevails.
 Subsequently, Pentecost Vigil and the feast of Sts.
 Peter and Paul (and Saturdays around it) have come much in use as ordination days.

 Weather prediction

+According to folklore, the weather conditions of each of the three days of an Embertide foretell the weather conditions for the following three months.